Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Embryo-Fetal Toxicity

 Based on findings in animals, BRUKINSA can cause fetal harm when administered to a pregnant woman.
 Administration of zanubrutinib to pregnant rats during the period of organogenesis caused embryo-fetal toxicity, including malformations at exposures that were 5 times higher than those reported in patients at the recommended dose of 160 mg twice daily.
 Advise women to avoid becoming pregnant while taking BRUKINSA and for 1 week after the last dose.
 Advise men to avoid fathering a child during treatment and for 1 week after the last dose.
-If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus [see Use In Specific Populations].
+If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to a fetus [see Use in Specific Populations (8.1)].

-Carcinogenesis, Mutagenesis, Impairment Of Fertility
+Carcinogenesis, Mutagenesis, Impairment of Fertility

 Carcinogenicity studies have not been conducted with zanubrutinib.